Visitation for Non-Parents

 - Any financial support contributed by the persons seeking visitation.

 - The ability of the person seeking visitation to provide love, support, food, clothing, and medical care during visitation.

 These cases are hard to do by yourself since the legal requirements and standards are very strict.
 Legal advice is encouraged before trying to proceed with one of these cases.
 Please visit Lawyers and Legal Help to find out where you may be able to locate an attorney.

 To open a non-parent visitation case, you will need to fill out these forms:

 - Petition for Visitation

 - Motion for Visitation, Referral to Mediation, or Trial Setting

 - Motion / Opposition Fee Information Sheet

 This form asks for basic information about you, the parents, and the children involved in the case.
 You are the Petitioner and the children's parents are the Respondents.
-If there are any other cases at family court that include the parents and/or the children (for example, divorces, custody cases, etc.), be sure to fill out the second page with as much information about those cases as you can.
-The Clerk of Court uses this information to open your case and to make sure all of the cases involving the children are assigned to the same judge.
+The Clerk of Court uses this information to open your case.

 If CPS is involved with the children and the children are wards of the state (meaning, there is a court case pending through CPS), then the Department of Family Services must be named as a Respondent as well.
 All of the papers filed will have to be served on the Department of Family Services so they can take part in the visitation case.